Can’t find your keys? Can’t remember the name of that one actor? Struggling to come up with the right words to complete your sentences?

 Irisin, yet another myokine, exhibits powerful anti-diabetic and anti-obesogenic effects while also promoting bone mineralization, reducing the risk of osteoporosis and fractures.

 As you can see, these chemicals have profound effects on your physiology.
 How do you amplify the expression of said myokines?
-Intense physical exercise (and periodic fasting/ undereating, but more on that later).
+Through intense physical exercise (and periodic fasting/ undereating).

 Never Skip Leg Day